New Zealand barber snips away at midnight as nation reopens

 Malls, retail stores and restaurants are all reopening Thursday in the South Pacific nation of 5 million, and many people are returning to their workplaces.
 But most gatherings will be limited to 10 people and social distancing guidelines will remain in place.

 The reopening reflects the success New Zealand has experienced in its bold goal of eliminating the virus.
 The country reported no new cases of the virus on Tuesday and Wednesday.
-More than 1,400 of the nearly 1,500 people who contracted COVID-19 have recovered, while 21 have died.
+More than 1,400 of the nearly 1,500 people who contracted the virus that causes COVID-19 have recovered, while 21 have died.

 Fitz-Gerald said he'd had about 50 inquiries for midnight haircuts, but limited the initial customers to a dozen, starting with his 18-year-old son.
 He planned to then go home and return at 6 a.m. for another round of cuts.